Liver Failure: Causes, Symptoms and Treatment

 - Jaundice, or yellow eyes and skin

-- Confusion or other mental difficulties
+- Confusion or other thinking difficulties

 - Swelling in the belly, arms or legs